Student Charter

 I have a complaint, objection or appeal.
 Who can I go to?

-Students can submit complaints, objections and appeals to the Central Complaints Office.
+Students can submit complaints, objections and appeals to the Central Office Legal Protection Students.
 The manager of the complaints office ensures that the submitted complaint, objection or appeal reaches the appropriate body.

 What will happen with my complaint?

-If you submit a complaint to the electronic complaints office, the manager of the office will appoint a complaints officer to handle it.
+If you submit a complaint to the Central Office Legal Protection Students, the manager of the office will appoint a complaints officer.
 The complaints officer will deal with the content of the complaint.
-You can find these rules in the Central Complaint Office Regulations (Appendix 13 in the Student Charter).
+You will find those regulations in the Administrative and management regulations.

 Which decisions can I lodge an objection against with the Executive Board?